estreetworkshop/ubuntu-rss-status/README.md

 #### Configure crontab

 Add the createrss.php to your crontab.
 I suggest running this once a day.
 Old RSS items are cleared out of the XML file after running the command.
 So your RSS feed reader must check for updates more often than you run the crontab.
+If you add this file it will run it once per day.

+For 12.04 and Wheezy
+'$0  0    * * *   root    cd /var/www/rss && php createrss.php'

+For 14.04 and Jessie
+'$0  0    * * *   root    cd /var/www/html/rss && php createrss.php'

 #### Test Configuration